elietamer/website/index.md

 # Some Recent Work

-1. Paper on a food blog "Really interesting"
+1. Really interesting paper on dynamics...

 You can use the [editor on GitHub](https://github.com/elietamer/website/edit/master/index.md) to maintain and preview the content for your website in Markdown files.